 This may be more information than most people want to know about blasting, particularly construction blasting, although it is only an introduction to a tiny fraction of a huge scientific literature pertaining to it.
 But, if your home or building is ever damaged by blasting, you may well find yourself needing to know at least the basics presented here.
 Other information about blasting vibration science is found throughout the CVDG.
 The CVDG Pro chapter, Calculating Vibration Amplitudes, has considerably more information about blasting vibration and means of modeling its decrease with distance.

-Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.
+E-mail to email@example.com or send online questions or comments about Vibrationdamage.com.